jduffield65/coppafish/docs/view_results.md

 [This plot](pipeline/call_reference_spots.md#view_scaled_k_means) shows how the `bleed_matrix` was computed.

 ### *space*: Change to *select* mode
-To run the below diagnostics, you need to change to *select* mode.
+To run the diagnostics listed below, you need to change to *select* mode.
 This is done by pressing *space-bar*.
 In *select* mode, you won't be able to pan or zoom.
 To change back to *pan/zoom* mode, press *space-bar* again.
 On pressing *space-bar*, it should tell you in the bottom right corner of the viewer which mode you are in.